With proprietress Marie-Hélène Gantois

 Story

-The "eureka!" moment occured at Chez Panisse, when I made a batch of local raspberry bonbons.
+But, you might wonder, Alexandra, when did you develop your own style?
+My chocolate ganache breakthrough occured when I was given free rein over the chocolate bonbon menu and whipped up a batch of local raspberry bonbons.
 The savory chef pronouced them to be the best she had ever tasted!
-I was excited for the reaction of my pastry chef, who was out of town at the time.
-When she got back she said that they were "just okay".
-We all tasted again and realized that in just a few days, the vibrant raspberry flavor had faded!
+I was so excited for the reaction of my pastry chef, who was out of town at the time.
+When she got back a couple of days later, she assessed them honestly as being "just okay".
+We all tasted again and realized that in just a few days, the vibrant raspberry flavor had faded and they had lost most of their special-ness.

 In Japan's PEN magazine, 2014